purecloudlabs/discourse-purecloud-auth-plugin/README.md

-# discourse-purecloud-auth-plugin
+# Discourse PureCloud Auth Plugin

-A plugin for Discourse forums to authenticate using PureCloud
+This is a plugin for Discourse to provide authentication via PureCloud.